 Can lenders see this new data on my credit file?

-Despite this, the new information is reflected in your Equifax Score (previously VedaScore).
+The new information is also reflected in your Equifax Score (previously VedaScore).

-Depending on the lender and the weighting they give to the Equifax Score, the new credit reporting system is already having an influence on how banks are credit scoring.
+Depending on the lender and the weighting they give to the Equifax Score, it also influences the way banks credit score.

 Read our guide on credit scoring to discover how a credit score can make or break your application.